No Limits, Only Possibilities

 My aim is to ensure that all our children get the best education that we can provide and that what we provide is the best.
 I have been associated with Oakfield for many years.
 My wife taught in the old Infant School for 20 years and I became a Governor there about twelve years ago.

 I have remained a Governor through the amalgamation of Infant and Junior schools and the creation of the Federation with Temple Hill.

 I am currently Chair of the Resources Committee and take a particular interest in Looked After Children, having previously taken governor lead on NQT support and Early Years at different times.
 We have three grown up daughters who all still live in Wilmington.
 All our four grandchildren are currently at Oakfield.

 Occupational background: Chartered Accountant and Internal Auditor in a FTSE 100 Bank.

-I am currently a member of the Resource committee which works with the school management to optimise the use of available resources.
+I am currently a member of the Teaching and Learning committee which works with the school management to optimise the use of available resources.

 A Chartered Management Accountant who qualified in 2007, I’ve spent 15 years working at all levels of financial processing, reporting and management.
 I’m now commercial manager for City and Guilds, helping them as a registered charity make money to make a difference.

 Ensuring children get the most out of the resources provided for them.